Expression Definition

 Like terms, in an expression have the same variables raised to the same power.
 For example, 5x, −x, and −3x are all like terms.

-A number expression consists of numbers and operators.
+A numerical expression consists of numbers and operators.
+Numerical expressions are also called number expressions.
 Examples of number expressions are 8 - 7, 3 + 6 × 7 - 3, etc.

 How Many Terms are there in an Expression?